segmentstream-com/segmentstream-com.github.io/_docs/datasources/google analytics.md

 ### <a name="view-id"></a>View ID
 View ID of your Google Analytics account.

+### <a name="destination-table-name"></a>Destination table name
+The name of the table in BigQuery to which the imported data will be written.

 ### <a name="dimensions"></a>Dimensions
 Input the dimensions that you want to import, for example:
 - ga:sourceMedium